Xiltalo/Gamebook-engine/module_functions.md

 ```
 L 15 m13 m12
 ```
-Goes tp the first module if the number is below 50, the second one if it is above.
+Goes to the first module if the number is below 50, the second one if it is above.

 The random number generator is seeded with the time at which the program starts.
 It isn't truly random since it is time-based, but it also doesn't really *need* to be.